Zeju1997/oft/README.md

 ## Usage

 There are only two hyperparameters that one need to adjusted, we noticed that generally with more number of blocks the fine-tuning results become worse.
-Block sharing is default false, but might work if the control is very simple.
+Block sharing is by default false, but might work if the control is very simple.
 - Number of blocks: r
 - eps-deviation (only with the constrained variant COFT): eps
 - Block-sharing: block_share